kyma-incubator/compass/docs/provisioner/08-01-provisioning-gcp.md

     * Kubernetes Engine Admin
     * Kubernetes Engine Cluster Admin
     * Service Account User
-- Key generated for your service account downloaded in the `json` format
+- Key generated for your service account, downloaded in the JSON format
-- Secret from the service account key created in the `compass-system` Namespace with the key `credentials` and the value encoded with base64
+- Secret from the service account key created in the `compass-system` Namespace, with the key named `credentials` and the value encoded with base64

-## Provision Kyma Runtime on GCP
+> **NOTE:** To access the Runtime Provisioner, forward the port on which the GraphQL Server is listening.

+## Steps

 To provision Kyma Runtime, make a call to the Runtime Provisioner with this example mutation:

-> **NOTE:** To access the Runtime Provisioner, make a call from another Pod in the cluster containing the Runtime Provisioner or forward the port on which the GraphQL Server is listening.

 > **NOTE:** The cluster name must start with a lowercase letter followed by up to 39 lowercase letters, numbers, or hyphens, and cannot end with a hyphen.